eLearning

 Hopefully, you have a good foundation for using subtitles in your training videos.
 They’re extremely helpful for everybody, not just those with limited or no hearing.
 Viewers of all types of training videos in many different circumstances benefit from videos with closed captions/subtitles.

-When you add subtitles to training videos you have two options, burned-in, and closed captions.
-Burned-in has limited uses whereas closed captions will benefit everyone and should be commonly used even in addition to burned-in.
+When you add subtitles to training videos, you have two options: burned-in and closed captions.
+Burned-in has limited uses, whereas closed captions benefit everyone and should be commonly used, even in addition to burned-in.
 Only use burned-in subtitles when there is no audio in the video and the message requires subtitles.

 Training videos are sometimes a helpful way to train employees on technical topics.
-That’s why we use a lot of them for specific tasks (microlearning) and they’re also great when embedded in self-paced courses.
+That’s why we use many of them for specific tasks (microlearning), and they’re also great when embedded in self-paced courses.
 We’d love to discuss working together to develop training videos (if the fit is right!) for your next technical project.

 Leave a Comment